henfrydls/Portafolio-Manager/docs/ADMIN_USAGE.md

 - **⚡ Skills** - Technical and professional skills
 - **📧 Contact Messages** - Visitor inquiries and feedback
 - **📈 Analytics** - Visit tracking and statistics

+## 🌐 Language Switching / Cambio de idioma

+- Front-end: The floating EN/ES switcher posts to `set_language` and preserves the current URL via the `next` field.
+- Admin/Parler: Use the language tabs in each translatable model to enter translations.
+If automatic translation is disabled, you can still add languages manually.

 ## 👤 Profile Management